|

 solve damp problems on an internal wall (both sides indoors), even with

 replastering using a 'waterproof' render, or 'Tanking'.
+Do I really need to

 take off the plaster